kykyshkaDev/Kukushka_UnitySDK/README.md

-# About Kykyshka SDK
+# About Kukushka SDK
-**Kykyshka SDK** makes it easy to give players survey tasks followed by a reward.
+**Kukushka SDK** makes it easy to give players survey tasks followed by a reward.
 The SDK can be installed and set up in minutes.

 This version is designed for the **Unity** game engine.
 Other versions of the SDK can be found below:
 - **Android SDK** can be found <a href="https://github.com/kykyshkaDev/Kykyshka_Android">here</a>;